What Do Electric Motor, and Power Tool Repairer Do?

 The states with the most job growth for Electric Motor Repairer are Idaho, Utah, and Wyoming.
 Watch out if you plan on working in Nebraska, Mississippi, or Kansas.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Electric Motor Repairer
+Salary for an Electric Motor Repairer

-Electric Motor, and Power Tool Repairers make between $26,560 and $70,280 a year.
+The salary for Electric Motor, and Power Tool Repairers ranges between about $26,560 and $70,280 a year.

 Electric Motor, and Power Tool Repairers who work in Illinois, Washington, or Connecticut, make the highest salaries.